Advancing today’s discoveries to improve health for all.

 FY26 Cohort - Now Accepting Applications!

 Applications are open to participating college faculty for the RAPTIC (Research Accelerator Program to Translate, Innovate and Commercialize) FY26 cohort.
-The current participating colleges include: Medicine, Engineering, Pharmacy VetMed, and Education and Human Ecology.
+The current participating colleges include: College of Medicine, College of Engineering, College of Pharmacy, College of Veterinary Medicine and College of Education and Human Ecology.

 The Mission of RAPTIC is to facilitate and accelerate progress in translational and clinical research at Ohio State by increasing awareness of and access to key resources and training, in order to identify and realize innovative ideas with applications that can be protected by IP, funded, commercialized and implemented in healthcare or biomedical settings.